 Hot Cross Buns

 Have you ever made hot cross buns?
-These are so easy to make and they are perfect for your Easter weekend meal.
+These are so easy to make and perfect for your Easter weekend meal.
 They are typically served on Good Friday, but we make them on Easter Sunday.
-I love having traditions, and this is one of my favorite dinner roll recipes.
+I love having traditions; this is one of my favorite dinner roll recipes.

-You know when my girls were growing up Easter Sunday was a special day for Easter dresses, cute hats, and little white gloves.
+When my girls were growing up, Easter Sunday was special for Easter dresses, cute hats, and little white gloves.
 So, when I was blessed with granddaughters, I did the same thing for them.
 We would talk about the meaning of Easter and enjoy a special homemade dinner to celebrate as a family.

-I don’t usually talk about anything religious or political on my website, but today I wanted to share this special recipe.
-Hot Cross Buns are dinner rolls made with the same ingredients as your regular rolls, but you add cinnamon, vanilla extract, and Zante Currants.
-Then they are glazed with apricot jam and frosting crosses are placed on them.
+I don’t usually discuss anything religious or political on my website, but I want to share this special recipe today.
+Hot Cross Buns are dinner rolls made with the same ingredients as regular rolls, but you add cinnamon, vanilla extract, and Zante Currants.
+Then, they are glazed with apricot jam and topped with frosting crosses.

 Kitchen Items You May Need: